IBMDeveloperUK/Golang-Web-Scraping/Labs/lab-4.md

 > **Note**: You will notice the import `"github.com/gocolly/colly"`.
 This is a 3rd party import that has been written to make web scraping much easier.

+> **Note**: You may have also noticed the use of `&` and `*` operators throughout the code and wondered what they are.
+In Golang, these represent pointers (memory address locations).
+For some extra reading, code examples and understanding, more on this can be found at https://www.golang-book.com/books/intro/8

 ### Step 2

 Now the code is written, you need to add a function call into a route handler on the sever.